 Manjit Devgun - Board Member

-Manjit has a Masters degrees in engineering (ME Civil) and management (MBA).
-He has over 25 years of experience in diverse engineering fields including water, roading and energy sectors.
-He is familiar with issues associated with undertaking projects in developing countries having been brought up in India, and having worked as Commercial Manager (Asia Pacific) at Opus, where he was responsible for the financial and contractual management of institutional strengthening projects in developing countries funded by the World Bank and the Asian Development Bank.
+Manjit has a Masters degrees in engineering (ME Civil) and management (MBA), with 25 years of professional experience in diverse engineering fields including water, roading and energy sectors.
+He is familiar with the international development work, having worked as Commercial Manager (International) at Opus International Consultants, Wellington, where he was responsible for financial and contractual management of projects in developing countries funded by the World Bank and the Asian Development Bank.
 He also worked with the executive leadership team of Opus International Consultants to co-ordinate and manage various elements of Mergers and Acquisition programme.
 In addition to his professional engineering experience, he is founding Director of a residential property investment and management company for the last 14 years responsible for operational as well as strategic management.
-He has been mentoring various engineering graduates using his experience of over 5 years as Staff Assessor for CPEng applicants with the Institution of Professional Engineers (IPENZ).
+He has been mentoring various engineering graduates, using his experience of over 5 years as Staff Assessor for CPEng applicants with the Institution of Professional Engineers (IPENZ).
 Manjit has always been fascinated by Engineers Without Borders and he is supportive of the work it undertakes.
 This role will provide him with an opportunity to share and apply his knowledge and experience gained to date.

 Ben Sherriff - Board Member

-Ben is a Chartered Engineer with 9 years experience in the transportation and asset management sectors in both New Zealand and Canada, including complex projects such as the management of operations and maintenance of the Auckland Harbour Bridge.
+Ben is a Chartered Engineer with 10+ years experience in the transportation and asset management sectors in both New Zealand and Canada, including complex projects such as the management of operations and maintenance of the Auckland Harbour Bridge.
 Ben's initial involvement with EWBNZ was undertaking the feasibility and design work for the MFAT Rainwater Harvesting project in Kiribati in 2010.
 Having returned from Vancouver with his young family, and witnessing the challenges faced by communities in developing countries during his travels, Ben re-engaged with EWBNZ.
 Over the past year of involvement with the EWBNZ Board, Ben has been inspired by the enthusiasm and drive of our volunteers, but can also see significant opportunities for improvement and growing our organisational influence.
 Ben is seeking re-election to the EWBNZ Board with the aim of working with the wider EWBNZ family to put his experience and industry connections to best use to assist in achieving our Vision.

 Garry Miller - Board Member